 What would you most want people to know about your work?

 That we love "talking shop" any chance we get!
 Soap-makers jump at the opportunity to educate someone about our creative process, the benefits of certain ingredients out there compared to others that may be more "mainstream", misconceptions about handmade soaps, etc. So convo me anytime---to ask a question about a soap you've fallen in love with, a custom scent you want created especially for you, or to discuss what ingredients would suit your tastes best---I'll talk your ear off!

 What words of advice do you have for other artists?

 Do not expect a flock of buyers in your store the moment you list your first item.
-Networking is extremely important all of the time, but even moreso in the beginning stages of your business.
-It does take time to build a customer base, and things won't happen magically overnight no matter how original and exciting your items are.
-Promote to your target audience instead of just everywhere you can---you'll save a lot of time, energy and money this way.
+Networking is extremely important all of the time, but even more so in the beginning stages of your business.
+It does take time to build a customer base, and things won't happen magically overnight, no matter how original and exciting your items are.
+Promote to your target audience instead of just anyone: you'll save a lot of time, energy and money this way.

 Great soap.
 And Karina tells me that her husband, Richard will be joining the business very shortly!
 Come and see this shop!
 And then come on back and leave a comment!